Are Sun Tunnels Worth It?

-A huge thank you to Velux for partnering with us on this project.
+A huge thank you to VELUX for partnering with us on this project back in 2022.
 As always, all opinions are 100% my own.
 I don't partner with companies or share products that I don't genuinely recommend and love.

-We recently finished giving our staircase and upstairs hallway a complete makeover by installing board and batten, installing a stair runner, updating our stair railing and painting pretty much everything.
-But by far the most transformative part of the renovation was the installation of four Velux Sun Tunnels.
-It sounds dramatic, but they have completely transformed the way the upstairs of our house looks.
+But by far, the most transformative part of the renovation was the installation of four VELUX Sun Tunnels in 2022.
+It sounds dramatic, but the sun tubes have completely transformed the look of the upstairs of the house.
 More importantly, adding sun tunnels has completely changed the way we FEEL about the second floor of our home.
-Before I share why we chose to have Velux Sun Tunnels installed and show you what a huge difference they have made for us, let's cover some of the basics.
+Before I share why we chose to have VELUX Sun Tunnels installed and show you what a huge difference they've made for us, let's cover some of the basics.

 Skylights

-A skylight is kind of like a window that is mounted on your roof.
+A skylight is a small window mounted on your roof.
 A skylight lets in lots of natural light AND allows you to see blue sky.
 You also have options to open and close skylights as well as add remote-controlled blinds to them.
-Depending on how you have them installed, they can also add architectural interest to the ceiling of your home.
-We had Velux skylights installed in our old home and they were pure magic.
-I cannot tell you how much we loved them and they were a huge selling point when we listed our old house for sale.
-You can see the Velux skylights we had installed in our old primary bedroom below.
+Depending on the type of skylight and its installation, they can also add architectural interest to your home's ceiling.
+We had VELUX skylights installed in our old home, and they were pure magic.
+I cannot tell you how much we loved them, and they were a huge selling point when we listed our old house for sale.
+You can see the VELUX skylights we had installed in our old primary bedroom below.

 Sun Tunnels